bloderxd/kloud/README.md

 }
 ```

-Well, in a normal scenario you'd need these two fragments instances and let these all methods public and a controller to make all comunication between them and... sorry, I slept, this is too boring, then let's make in a reactive and in a cloud way:
+Well, in a normal scenario you'd need these two classes instances and let these all methods public and a controller to make all comunication between them and... sorry, I slept, this is too boring, then let's make in a reactive and in a cloud way:

 First of all, let's create our Foo and Bar representers: